·

 New "5-Year Visa" Requirement for Permanent Residence (PR)

-Japan’s Immigration Services Agency recently revised the guidelines for Permanent Residency (PR) .
-Starting April 1, 2027, the requirements for your current "period of stay" will become significantly stricter.
+Japan’s Immigration Services Agency recently revised its guidelines for Permanent Residency (PR).
+Starting April 1, 2027, the requirements regarding an applicant's "period of stay" will become stricter.

 What is Changing?